howardlee93/tableopen/README.md

 * Configuration

--Uses PostgresSql to deploy to Heroku in production
+Uses PostgresSql to deploy to Heroku in production

 * To run

 	In command line:

- - $bundle
+		$bundle

- - $rails db:migrate (for those using Rails 4: $ rake db:migrate)
+		$rails db:migrate (for those using Rails 4: $ rake db:migrate)

- - $rails s
+		$rails s